Jeiyoon/Building-Transformer-Based-Natural-Language-Processing-Applications/README.md

 ## 예상 질문:

 ~~~
-"What was the important neural network architecture yard before Transformer came out?"
+1 ."What was the important neural network architecture yard before Transformer came out?"

+- Multilayer perceptron (MLPs), CNNs, and RNNs
-- CNNs are useful algorithms for finding patterns for analyzing images.
+- CNNs are useful neural network which is used for finding and analyzing patterns from images or videos.
+- RNNs
 ~~~